DeviantArt: Copyright and licensing issues

-In January of 2023, three artists Sarah Andersen, Kelly McKernan, and Karla Ortiz filed a copyright infringement lawsuit against Stability AI, Midjourney, and DeviantArt, claiming that these companies have infringed the rights of millions of artists by training AI tools on five billion images scraped from the web without the consent of the original artists.

 Contests for companies and academia

 Due to the nature of DeviantArt as an art community with a worldwide reach, companies use DeviantArt to promote themselves and create more advertising through contests.
 CoolClimate is a research network connected with the University of California, and they held a contest in 2012 to address the impact of climate change.
 Worldwide submissions were received, and the winner was featured in The Huffington Post.

 Various car companies have held contests.
 Dodge ran a contest in 2012 for art of the Dodge Dart and over 4,000 submissions were received.
 Winners received cash and item prizes, and were featured in a gallery at Dodge-Chrysler headquarters.
 Lexus partnered with DeviantArt in 2013 to run a contest for cash and other prizes based on their Lexus IS design; the winner's design became a modified Lexus IS and was showcased at the SEMA 2013 show in Los Angeles, California.

-DeviantArt also hosts contests for upcoming movies, such as Riddick.
+DeviantArt hosts contests for upcoming movies, such as Riddick.
 Fan art for Riddick was submitted, and director David Twohy chose the winners, who would receive cash prizes and some other DeviantArt-related prizes, as well as having their artwork made into official fan-art posters for events.
 A similar contest was held for Dark Shadows where winners received cash and other prizes.
 Video games also conduct contests with DeviantArt, such as the 2013 Tomb Raider contest.
 The winner had their art made into an official print sold internationally at the Tomb Raider store and received cash and other prizes.
 Other winners also received cash and DeviantArt-related prizes.